revaldinho/opc/docs/opc2spec.md

    * B - a secondary operand source

 On using the JAL instruction the PC is swapped with the values in A and B, with B providing and receiving the high PC byte (actually just a nybble) and A the low byte.

-The OPC has just flag register: the carry (C) flag.
+The OPC has just one flag register: the carry (C) flag.
 Branching instructions dependent on the state of this flag and the state of the accumulator are available.

 On reset the CPU starts execution at address 0x100 to leave page zero free for variables which can